djhshih/wdl-canales/README.md

 - java (jre8)
 - docker

-The workflows can be run on pre-generated test data by
+The workflows can be run on pre-generated test data using cromwell (automatically retrieved).

 ```
 make check